cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

 0.3 The user send Tx1 to the controller state machine.
 1.1 The controller state machine pass the transaction to the proper icaTxHandler.
 1.2 The `icaRegisterTxHandler` validate Tx1 and executes signatures checks over `icaOwnerAddress` verifying it is the signer of Tx1.
-1.3 The `icaRegisterTxHandler` calls `SendRegisterTx` 2.1 The `SendRegisterTx` calls the `RegisterInterchainAccount` controller function.
+1.3 The `icaRegisterTxHandler` calls `sendRegisterTx` 2.1 The `sendRegisterTx` calls the `registerInterchainAccount` controller function.
-2.2 The `RegisterInterchainAccount` computes the `usedHostAccountsIds` 2.3 The `SendRegisterTx` construct and sends the packet, via ICS-4 wrapper, with `icaRegisterPacketData` information (containing the `icaOwnerAddress` and the `usedHostAccountsIds`)
+2.2 The `registerInterchainAccount` computes the `usedHostAccountsIds` 2.3 The `sendRegisterTx` construct and sends the packet, via ICS-4 wrapper, with `icaRegisterPacketData` information (containing the `icaOwnerAddress` and the `usedHostAccountsIds`)
 3.1 The relayer relays the packet to the host state machine.
 4.1 The host state machine dispatch the packet to the proper module handler.
-4.2 The `OnRecv` callbacks is activated on the host state machine.
+4.2 The `onRecvPacket` callbacks is activated on the host state machine.
-4.3 The `OnRecv` function trigger an error, thus it returns an error acknowledgment.
+4.3 The `onRecvPacket` function trigger an error, thus it returns an error acknowledgment.
 5.1 The relayer relays the error acknowledgment packet to the controller state machine.
-6.1 The `OnAck` is activated on the controller state machine 6.2 The `usedHostAccountsIds` are recovered and stored in the `unusedHostAccountsIds` array.
+6.1 The `onAcknowledgePacket` is activated on the controller state machine 6.2 The `usedHostAccountsIds` are recovered and stored in the `unusedHostAccountsIds` array.

-Note that `OnTimeout` a similar logic is triggered with the `usedHostAccountsIds` that get recovered and stored in the `unusedHostAccountsIds` array.
+Note that `onTimeout` a similar logic is triggered with the `usedHostAccountsIds` that get recovered and stored in the `unusedHostAccountsIds` array.

 #### Controlling Flow